 During May 2021, Hamas fired thousands of missiles into Israel from Gaza, endangering the lives of millions of civilians.
-These missiles do not distinguish between Jews Palestinians.
-Yet. as a result of the State's discriminatory policies and compared to the Jewish in Israel. the Bedouin community community disproportionally bears the dangers of conflict with Hamas.
+These missiles do not distinguish between Jews and Palestinians.
+Yet, as a result of the State's discriminatory policies and compared to the Jewish community in Israel, the Bedouin community disproportionally bears the dangers of conflict with Hamas.
 For most Israelis, the Iron Dome system and the IDF's early-warning alarms, provide protection and alert the citizens to enter shelters and designated safe spaces.

-In the unrecognized villages of the Negev/Naqab, most house were built from light materials with no foundations so there are no shelters, under or above ground, and most construction is lacking protective architecture like safe rooms, such as those in many newly constructed apartments and homes in Israel.
+In the unrecognized villages of the Negev/Naqab, there are no shelters, under or above ground, and most construction is lacking protective architecture like safe rooms, such as those in many newly constructed apartments and homes in Israel.
 The Iron Dome system does not provide coverage for many of the Bedouin villages since the State considers them to be "open spaces."
-Even in recognized villages, there are hardly public shelters.
-In other words, the lives of almost 100,000 Bedouin citizens living in the unrecognized villages and many others are not taken into consideration by the State when it assesses citizens' security during war.
-In previous operations, the IDF has provided portable shelters to Jewish localities that lack alternatives, such as in southern Israel, and even in settlements in the West Bank.33 During the last violent escalation, rockets fell in two Bedouin villages, Abu Grīnāt and Awajān, injuring residents.34 The residents received no warning of the impending attack.
-Later, three sirens went off in al-Lagiyyih, two in Tal as-Saba'and one in as-Sayyid and Mūlada'h.
-Two rockets fell in the unrecognized village of Wādi an-Na'am.
-Most of the homes in the seven townships do not have safe rooms and the public shelters are insufficient for the needs of the growing population.35
+Even in recognized villages, there are no public shelters of any kind.
+In other words, the lives of almost 100,000 Bedouin citizens are not taken into consideration by the State when it assesses citizens' security during war.
+In previous operations, the IDF has provided portable shelters to Jewish localities that lack alternatives, such as in southern Israel, and even in settlements in the West Bank.31 During the last violent escalation, rockets fell in two Bedouin villages, Abu Grīnāt and Awajān, injuring residents.32 The residents received no warning of the impending attack.
+Later, three sirens went off in al-Lagiyyih, two in Tal as-Sabaʿand one in as-Sayyid and Mūlada'h.
+Two rockets fell in the unrecognized village of Wādi an-Naʿam.
+Most of the homes in the seven townships do not have safe rooms and the public shelters are insufficient for the needs of the growing population.33